clam004/va-irl/README.md

 # Set up instructions:

-1. in your terminal `cd` into a folder you want to work from and `git clone https://github.com/clam004/va-inv-rl.git`
+1. in your terminal `cd` into a folder you want to work from and `git clone https://github.com/clam004/va-irl.git`
-2. `cd` into `va-inv-irl` and create a virtual environment `python3 -m venv env`
+2. `cd` into `va-irl` and create a virtual environment `python3 -m venv env`
 3. install dependencies `pip3 install -r requirements.txt`